FIT3161-Team9/racer/documentation/ProjectManagementPlan.md

 2. Once the ticket is complete, put it through the review process
    1. Ticket reviews aren't tasks.
    2. Review other peoples' tasks in your own time.
+   3. All tests should be run as part of the review process.

 ### Sprint Retrospective